A Living GUIDE FOR ASIAN AMERICANS WHO USE psychedelics.

 𓋼 Drug use is an expression of me trying to find __________.
 How else can I resource my needs?
 What are my other paths?

-𓋼 How can I reduce harm and keep myself safe as I engage with these substances?
+𓋼 How can I reduce harm, and honor my wellbeing and safety as I engage with these substances?

 𓋼 In what ways does colonization show up in my relationship to psychedelic substances and altered states of consciousness?

-A big thank you to Hsing Yi Fu & Rhana Hashemi at the Center for Political Drug Education for sharing some of these questions with us as part of their Asian American Drug War Healing Circle curriculum.
+Deep gratitude to Hsing Yi Fu & Rhana Hashemi at the Center for Political Drug Education for some of these reflective seeds.

 𓋼 Despite a shared history with this person…

 𓍊 Do I feel safe with them?
-Try to tune into the signals your body is sending to you as you think about sharing this vulnerable part of yourself with them.
+Try to tune into the signals of your body as you think about sharing this vulnerable part of yourself with them.

 𓍊 Are they able to maintain an open mind and hear me with compassion and non-judgment?